rosenfeld/oojspec/README.md

 is going to change and `oojs` will be built on top of `oojspec` in the future.
 But you can currently just add both gems right now and ignore the Jasmine runner while I don't change `oojs`.

+## Do it yourself approach

-The other approach is to compile the source (possibly in the [Try CoffeeScript page](http://coffeescript.org/)) and write your own custom runner HTML.
+You can also clone this project and run webpack to compile the source.
+Then you can write your own custom runner HTML.
 Just take the template provided by this gem as an example on how to write it.

 Alternatively you can take a look at the jsfiddle demos from the Examples section.